-The ITSCM lifecycle starts with an ITSC Gap Analysis in which the IT disaster recovery (IT DR) test results are compared with the requirements from the Business Impact Analysis (BIA) identified in the BCM lifecycle.
+The ITSCM lifecycle starts with an ITSC Gap Analysis in which the IT recovery test results are compared with the requirements from the Business Impact Analysis (BIA) identified in the BCM lifecycle.
 The analysis is conducted in a dedicated ITSCM Status Monitoring Tool.
 This enables deviations to be identified promptly and mitigating measures to be implemented.